8 May 2019

 What is WWF doing in the Antarctic Peninsula?

 Chris: The WWF Antarctic conservation program works to safeguard a thriving wild Antarctica with a diversity of life for future generations.
-The Antarctic is really ground zero when it comes to climate change.
+The Antarctic is really ground zero when it comes to global heating.
 Conservation science in Antarctica takes creative collaboration to happen.
 It’s remote, expensive and it influenced by polar weather.
 That’s why we’re working with amazing science teams led by David Johnston of Duke University and Ari Friedlaender of the University of California Santa Cruz along with One Ocean Expeditions to dive deep into what’s happening and what solutions and actions we can make to help protect this critical habitat for nature.

-How is climate change impacting Antarctica?
+How is global heating impacting Antarctica?

-Chris: Antarctica is a hot spot for climate change.
+Chris: Antarctica is a hot spot for global heating.
 Along the Antarctic Peninsula, we’re seeing 85 days less of sea-ice each year since 1979.
 Sea-ice is critical habitat for Antarctic krill, and krill is the key prey for many of the species that feed here including whales, penguins, seabirds, seals and fish.
 However, as ocean temperatures warm, krill is moving further away.
 The Antarctic Peninsula is also one of the fastest warming places on the planet.
 It’s warmed 2.8 degrees Celsius over the past 50 years.
 This has impacted 87% of glaciers there and that's a real concern.

 image